 Myth #1: The biggest threat from the GDPR is massive fines

-There have been plenty of headlines about huge GDPR fines putting plumbers or window cleaners out of business, or even suggesting that fines will be used to fund the ICO.
+There have been plenty of headlines about huge GDPR fines putting plumbers or window cleaners out of business.
+There are even suggestions that fines will be used to fund the ICO.

 In reality, GDPR isn’t about hitting businesses with big fines.
 It’s about transparency, better rights for citizens and increased accountability.

 It is true that the ICO can fine businesses up to £17m or 4% of turnover.
-But fines are usually a last resort – in 2016-17, out of 17,300 cases handled by the ICO, just 16 actually led to fines.
+However, fines are usually a last resort.
+In 2016-17, out of 17,300 cases handled by the ICO, just 16 actually led to fines.
 There are lots of other measures they can use, such as warnings, reprimands and corrective orders.
 Those measures might damage your reputation – but they won’t bankrupt you.